Or search by topic

 But they may not be the same size or the same way up.

 Can you sort them out and explain how you did it?

-is a good one to try with young children once they are familiar with the properties of a triangle.
-Often, they associate the name "triangle" with a shape in a particular orientation and this problem is an excellent way to challenge this assumption.
+This activity is a good one to try with young children once they are familiar with the properties of a triangle.
+Often, they associate the name 'triangle' with a shape in a particular orientation and this problem is an excellent way to challenge this assumption.
 Other children may dismiss all three-sided shapes as triangles without looking at their other attributes.
 The activity will require pupils to look carefully at each shape and scrutinise its properties.